 A large portion (55%) of Strathcona County lies within the boundaries of the Beaver Hills Moraine.
 The moraine is a distinct geomorphological feature representing an island of boreal forest and hummocky knob and kettle terrain supporting wetlands, lakes and creeks.
 The Beaver Hills Moraine was designated a United Nations Educational, Scientific and Cultural Organization Biosphere in 2016.
-A Biosphere Reserve is an area designated by the United Nations Educational, Scientific and Cultural Organization and Cultural Organization that demonstrates excellence in the conservation of biodiversity and sustainable development practices through people living and working in harmony with nature at a regional scale.
+A Biosphere Reserve is an area designated by the United Nations Educational, Scientific and Cultural Organization Biosphere in 2016.
+A Biosphere Reserve is an area designated by the United Nations Educational, Scientific and Cultural Organization that demonstrates excellence in the conservation of biodiversity and sustainable development practices through people living and working in harmony with nature at a regional scale.
 It has three interrelated functions including conservation, development and logistic support.
 In order to carry out these three functions the Beaver Hills Biosphere designates three areas including the core protected area, buffer zone and transition area.

 The North Saskatchewan River Valley is also a natural habitat and serves as an important wildlife corridor.
-Connectivity between the North Saskatchewan River Valley and the Beaver Hills Moraine is important and will be protected through the conservation or restoration of the riparian areas adjacent to the watercourses flowing out of the Beaver Hills into the North Saskatchewan River.
+Connectivity between the North Saskatchewan River Valley and the Beaver Hills Moraine is important and will be protected through the conservation and restoration of the riparian areas adjacent to the watercourses flowing out of the Beaver Hills into the North Saskatchewan River.